Recipe: The world’s most expensive spice mix.

 For Turkish coffee.

 The six most expensive spices in the world, when properly blended, have a magical flavor.
-This recipe was created for Turkish coffee, but can be used anywhere you normally use sweet spice mixes, like apple pies and chai.
+This recipe was created for Turkish coffee, but can be used anywhere you normally use sweet spice mixes, like apple pies, cider and chai.
 1/4 teaspoon of this added to a pot of Turkish before you cook it mellows the bitterness and brings out the richness in the beans.
 Though the least pronounced of the flavors, the subtle vanilla is the key.
-Sorry to be so picky with ingredients, but the added expense and trouble to get the right ingredients are worth it.
+Sorry to be so picky with some of the ingredients, but the added expense and trouble to get the right ingredients are worth it.